 Admission requirements will be reviewed as they are reported in eCampus.
 If you have requirements that are not submitted to eCampus (e.g. Praxis CORE test scores or a transcript from a previous institution), please upload this evidence to the SOE Database by December 1st to be reviewed for the December admission review and by Mat 1st to be reviewed for the May admission review.

-Applicants will be notified once they have been accepted into the School of Education.
+Applicants will be notified once they have been accepted into the College of Education.